seanfisk/pyside-program-config/README.rst

  Summary
 =========

-PySide Program Options provides an easy way for PySide_ programs to manage both command-line arguments and stored settings to control program configuration.
+PySide Program Config provides an easy way for PySide_ programs to manage both command-line arguments and stored settings to control program configuration.
 It does so by leveraging the excellent QSettings_ class and the standard Python argparse_ library.